bloock/bloock-managed-api/README.md

 - BLOOCK_WEBHOOK_SECRET_KEY: Your webhook secret key.
 - BLOOCK_ENFORCE_TOLERANCE: Decide if you want to set tolerance when verifying the webhook; true or false.
 - BLOOCK_DB_CONNECTION_STRING: Your database URL; e.g., mysql://username:password@localhost:3306/mydatabase.
+- BLOOCK_API_DEBUG_MODE: debug mode prints more log information; true or false.

 ##### Configuration file

 The configuration file should be named `config.yaml`.
-You need to provide the file path in an environment variable called BLOOCK_CONFIG_PATH, for example: `BLOOCK_CONFIG_PATH="app/conf/"` (without the filename).
+You need to provide the file path as environment variable called BLOOCK_CONFIG_PATH, for example: `BLOOCK_CONFIG_PATH="app/conf/"` (without the filename).
+If no config path are provided we try to read from the root directory of the app.
 Sample content of `config.yaml`:

 ```yaml